MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-power-surface-hub-2s.md

 - Surface Hub 2S
 ---

-# Troubleshooting Surface Hub 2S Power Issues
+# Troubleshoot Surface Hub 2S Power Issues

 If you encounter an issue powering on your Surface Hub 2S, review the troubleshooting steps outlined on this page.